TPU and Flexible Filament

 Inconsistent line width or “pulsing” extrusion, especially on infill

-Likely cause: TPU compresses in the extruder under high flow demand; tension may be deforming the filament
+Likely cause: High flow demand compresses TPU in the extruder; extruder tension may be deforming the filament

-Fix: Lower print speed and max volumetric flow; reduce acceleration; adjust extruder tension to avoid crushing while maintaining grip.
+Fix: Lower print speed and max volumetric flow; reduce acceleration; adjust tension to grip without crushing.

 Poor bed adhesion, or corners lifting

-Likely cause: First layer is too fast/cool, bed surface is dirty or mismatched to TPU, or cooling/bed temp balance is off
+Likely cause: First layer is too fast/cool, the bed surface is dirty or a poor match for TPU, or cooling/bed temperature balance is off

 Fix: Clean the bed; slow the first layer; adjust bed temperature; use a suitable adhesion method for your bed surface if needed.